damiantroy/jackett/README.md

 # Jackett torrent search engine aggregator

-This is a CentOS 7 container for [Jackett](https://github.com/Jackett/Jackett), which gives API Support for your favorite torrent trackers.
+This is a Rocky Linux 8 container for [Jackett](https://github.com/Jackett/Jackett), which gives API Support for your favorite torrent trackers.

 ## Building